When is the best (and worst) time to visit the Grand Canyon - Grand Canyon Tours - Sweetours Travel Agency

 Best Time to Visit the Grand Canyon’s North Rim

 While early summer heralds the best weather in the entire Grand Canyon, it also tends to be the busiest time to visit.
 Fortunately, the North Rim is much more secluded than the South Rim, making it an ideal destination during high season.
 Temperatures vary widely in the park – they can range from the low 40s to the mid 80s between June and August.
-But the North Rim is almost always the most exciting part of the Grand Canyon, and it’s completely closed during the winter, except for remote camping and cross-country skiing.
+The North Rim, often the most exciting part of the Grand Canyon, closes entirely in the winter, with the exception of remote camping and cross-country skiing.
 To access all the accommodations and restaurants on the North Rim, plan your trip from May to October.

 Best Time to Visit the South Rim